DIVERSITY at LAWRENCE COMMUNITY PRIMARY SCHOOL

 In Year 4 we learn about Islamic Rights of Passage, why Christians celebrate Easter (exploring Christian beliefs about life after death) and Belonging and Identity (Children will think about what 'diversity' means (in terms of the UK population) and they will also consider how opinions are formed about what constitutes a 'minority')

-group varies, and the importance of showing
+group varies, and the importance of showing tolerance and understanding.

 ART